Improved thermal area law and quasi-linear time algorithm for quantum Gibbs states: Setup and notation

 For a more detailed characterization of the structure of the quantum Gibbs state, we focus on the matrix-product-operator (MPO) representation.
 We aim to approximate the Gibbs state $\rho_\beta$ by the following operator:

 where each of the matrices $\{A_i^{[s_i,s_i']}\}_{i,s_i,s_i'}$ is described by the $D\times D$ matrix.
 We refer to the matrix size $D$ as the bond dimension.
 By choosing $D$ to be sufficiently large as $D=e^{\orderof{n}}$, we can describe arbitrary operators in the form of MPO; however, only a relatively small bond dimension is often required in practical applications (e.g., $D=o(n)$).
-Because the Schmidt rank of $M_D$ is smaller than that of $D$, the mutual information cannot exceed $\log(D)$ for an arbitrary decomposition $\Lambda=L\sqcup R$.
+To relate this to the mutual information, notice that $I(L:R)$ can in general be bounded by the bond dimension of the purification.
+For the subclass of MPDOs with local purifications \cite{PhysRevLett.100.070502}, this cannot exceed $2\log D$ for an arbitrary decomposition $\Lambda=L\sqcup R$, although no upper bound exists for general MPOs \cite{de2013purifications,de2016fundamental}.
+To circumvent this difficulty, we directly give a bound on the bond dimension of a purification that scales as Eq. \eqref{Bond_dim_est_2} (see Sec.~\ref{proof_thm:Renyi entanglement of purification}).
 The primary problem is to estimate how large the bond dimension needs to be to achieve a certain precision error.

 In quantitatively estimating the approximation error, we utilize the Schatten $p$ norm, which is defined for arbitrary operator $O$ as follows: